 I don't even know what to do with all these buttons and controls.
 I don't want to make a career out of this, just a simple way to enable session or forever cookies for the sites I choose.

-- by Firefox user 13328465, 6 years agoEven if you set it to delete all cookies after closing of forefox: many cookies are still there, e.g. some from google or wetteronline.de.
+- Rated 2 out of 5by Firefox user 13328465, 6 years agoEven if you set it to delete all cookies after closing of forefox: many cookies are still there, e.g. some from google or wetteronline.de.
 Self-Destructing Cookies was much better.
 To bad it will no longer maintained.